Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 See if you qualify for a lower rate in less than 2 minutes

-In this guide, you'll learn exactly how telematics programs work, what factors they monitor, and how the three biggest programs — Progressive Snapshot, State Farm Drive Safe & Save, and Allstate Drivewise — stack up against each other.
-We'll also cover the privacy concerns you should be aware of and help you determine whether enrolling in a UBI program is the right move for your driving habits and budget.
+In this guide, you'll learn exactly how telematics programs work, what factors they monitor, and how the four biggest programs — Progressive Snapshot, State Farm Drive Safe & Save, Allstate Drivewise, and Nationwide SmartRide — stack up against each other.
+We'll also cover the latest 2026 privacy developments, including the FTC's landmark 20-year consent order against GM/OnStar, the ongoing federal class action against Allstate/Arity, and key state legislation, so you can determine whether enrolling in a UBI program is the right move for your driving habits and budget.

 Key Pinch Points